Walter Olifard (died 1242)

 Sir Walter de Olifard (died 1242), Lord of Bothwell and Abernethy and Justiciar of Lothian, was a Scottish noble.

 Life

 Olifard was the eldest son of Walter de Olifard and Christiana de Strathearn.
 He was known as the younger to distinguish between his father.
 Walter held the office of Justiciar of Lothian between 1221 and 1242.
 He founded a church at Ormiston, near Bothwell dedicated to Saint Catherine.

 Marriage and issue

 His spouse was known at his death as Isabella.
-He is known to have had the following known issue:
+He is known to have had the following known issues: